How much do consumers care about ESG and sustainability? 10 top ESG reporting frameworks explained and compared

 ESG programs help businesses attract investors, build customer loyalty, improve financial performance, make operations sustainable and gain a competitive edge.

-Investors increasingly are hopping on the ESG train, while the COVID-19 pandemic, concerns over climate change, growing numbers of cyber incidents, global supply chain issues, economic gaps and social justice movements have become catalysts for spiking adoption rates in businesses.
+Investors increasingly are hopping on the ESG train, while concerns over climate change, growing numbers of cybersecurity incidents, global supply chain issues, economic gaps and social justice movements have become catalysts for spiking adoption rates in businesses.

 Environmental, social and governance (ESG) is a framework for sustainability management, ethical practices and conscious consumerism that is gaining widespread popularity in the business world.
 But it's not a new phenomenon.
 Rather, it's a continuation of socially responsible investing that has gone mainstream.
 The term ESG officially originated in 2004 with the publication of the UN Global Compact Initiative's first "Who Cares Wins" report, and ESG investing has evolved and expanded since then.

 Socially conscious investors and other stakeholders -- including employees, customers, regulators, suppliers and distributors -- want to know about a company's stance on socioeconomic factors, its sustainability efforts and its corporate governance processes.
-According to Bloomberg Intelligence, global ESG investment assets under management might surpass $50 trillion by 2025, one-third of the total assets it projects then.
+According to Bloomberg Intelligence, global ESG investment assets under management might surpass $40 trillion by 2030.

-While passing the investor and stakeholder test and setting up a successful ESG plan may seem challenging for any business, a well-conceived ESG strategy can help lead to various business benefits.
+While passing the investor and stakeholder test and setting up a successful ESG plan might seem challenging for any business, a well-conceived ESG strategy can help lead to various business benefits.

 What is an ESG strategy?